-The mango habanero smoked and grilled chicken in this week’s newsletter is a fine example of the best of these two worlds brought together in such a way so as to produce something quite spectacular.
+This mango habanero smoked and grilled chicken is a fine example of the best of these two worlds brought together in such a way so as to produce something quite spectacular.

 - Prep Time: 2 hours 30 minutes including brining